Interface in C#

 }

-Point 3: The third point that you need to remember is we cannot declare fields/variables, constructors, and destructors in an interface in C#.
+Point 3: You need to remember that we cannot declare fields/variables, constructors, and destructors in an interface in C#.

 How to Define Abstract Methods in an Interface in C#?